cypress-io/cypress-documentation/source/guides/guides/screenshots-and-videos.md

 # Videos

-Cypress also records videos when running headlessly from the CLI.
+Cypress also records videos when running from the CLI.

 This behavior can be turned off by setting {% url `videoRecording` configuration#Videos %} to `false`.

 Videos are stored in the {% url `videosFolder` configuration#Videos %} which is set to `cypress/videos` by default.

-After a headless run completes, Cypress will automatically compress the video to save on file size.
+After `cypress run` completes, Cypress will automatically compress the video in order to save on file size.
 By default it compresses to a `32 CRF` but this is configurable with the {% url `videoCompression` configuration#Videos %} property.

 By default, Cypress clears any existing videos before a headless run.
 If don't want to clear your videos folder before a headless run, you can set {% url `trashAssetsBeforeHeadlessRuns` configuration#Videos %} to `false`.

 # Now What?

-So you're capturing screenshots and recording videos of your test runs, now what?
+So you are capturing screenshots and recording videos of your test runs, now what?

 ## Share Them With Your Team